What type of fencing should I choose for my horses?

-Many a horse owner went through that kind of misfortunes.
+An electric fence is not always reliable.
+A battery that discharges when it comes into contact with grass, a wire that comes out of the insulator because of the wind, a broken battery or broken wires - many horse owners have already experienced this kind of misfortune.
 Despite regular inspections and adequate maintenance, those problems can happen at any time, and horses have a particular gift to sense them.
 Unlike wooden fencing, which offers an almost infallible protection, electric fences are not entirely reliable.

+Ideal for preventing vandalism and theft.
 An electric fence will not stop ill-intentioned people or vandals.
 To destroy it, they only need some basic and easy transportable tools.
 On the other hand, a wooden fence is much more resistant.
 Given the price of some competition horses the type of fencing should be chosen carefully.

 One electric tape or wire is enough to dissuade horses from escaping.
 It needs to be as high as the highest wooden fence rail.
 There are various options regarding which wire to choose:

-Isolators and energizers, what to choose?
+Isolators and energisers, what to choose?